Understanding your context & the problem you're trying to solve

 - Alignment in terms of expectations that helps us both track progress and enlist the people and resources we need to achieve our common goals.

-Go to the next step of the WiseUp innovation process:
+Go to the next step of the WiseUp product development process: